 Les Mystères du Nautilus (The Mysteries of Nautilus) [U]

-This is a walkthrough attraction of the fictional Nautilus submarine from Jules Verne's novels.
-If you can get to this when you have a bit of time and it isn't "crowded" (it never gets truly crowded), you'll find some nice details.
+The Mysteries of Nautilus is a walkthrough attraction of the fictional Nautilus submarine from Jules Verne's novels.
+Since it doesn't really get crowded, it's definitely worth a visit.
 Coming from outside, it will take a minute for your eyes to adjust.
 It's a must-do as a unique attraction that only takes five minutes, but you'll appreciate it more if you take a little more time to go through it.

 Star Wars Hyperspace Mountain [UI, FP, SR]